cayasryan/AdaptiveMathReasoning/README.md

 ## 🧠 Overview

-This repository contains code to reproduce the results of our work on **Adaptive Thinking-Time Control** and **Problem-Aware Reasoning** for solving MATH problems using **Reinforcement Learning** techniques.
+This repository contains code to reproduce the results of our work on **Adaptive Thinking-Time Control** and **Problem-Aware Reasoning** for solving MATH problems using **Reinforcement Learning**.
 The code supports both evaluation and fine-tuning using **GRPO (Gradient Reward Policy Optimization)**.

 ---